Urban & Community Forests Program

 Neighbors planting a tree at a Jackson Park community planting.

-Planting Memories with Neighborhood Workshops!
+Planting Memories with Neighborhood Events!

 Our goal is to support communities in increasing their tree canopy by funding trees, engaging communities, and providing tree education through 2028.
 Upcoming events (when available) will be listed here, so check back often or follow our social media to stay updated on ways to be involved!